- Haskell AKA Forrest Homes park (Alton)

 - The Levy

-- cheatuea Island where the old chain of rocks Bridge is that you can walk.
+- Cheatuea Island where the old chain of rocks Bridge is that you can walk.
 As soon as you cross the first bridge over the canal, there is a big sledding spot to the left.

-- Lindendale Park (Highland)
+- Lindendale Park

 - Behind Triad High School